 The Estimated Cost of Repair (ECR) will include the estimate of funds necessary for the repair and/or reconstruction of the residence and mitigation and elevation efforts to reduce the impact of future storms and/or to repair the storm damage to the home.
 The ECR will contain a detailed listing of needed repairs, unit of measures as well as quantities, eligible construction activities, necessary environmental mitigation (as required) elevation costs (as required), eligible accessibility features.
 The program will estimate the cost of reconstruction or rehabilitation using standard materials, noted as "Standard Grade" with the cost estimates.
-Initially, cost reasonableness will be determined in advance of the mini-bid process using a methodology developed by RAND Corporation for use by FEMA's STEP program.
-This equates to RS Means National Average + .51% adjusted cost as the initial base.
+To develop standard controls for cost reasonableness for each program area, the VIHFA will take a multi-pronged approach.
+VIHFA and VIHA will consult the best available data from sources such as the Global Property Guide and the Department of Defense Facilities Pricing Guide.
+Additionally, VIHFA will utilize Walker's Building Estimator's Reference Book, local suppliers, local contractors and its historical data to effectively estimate construction costs.
 As the program gains additional data, the program will establish a price base island-by-island based on the itemized bid prices submitted by contractors.
 Prices for construction material and labor vary, often significantly, among suppliers and homebuilding contractors, and both regionally and within the same Territory from Island to Island.
+See VIHFA Construction Policy for further details on the methodology to develop construction unit pricing.